-Emissions factors used in calculating our emissions are based on IPCC (2006) methodologies, and Global Warming Potential factors are based on IPCC Assessment Report 6 (2019), 100vear timeframe.
+Global Warming Potential factors are based on IPCC Assessment Report 6 (2019), 100- year timeframe.

-Our 2021 and 2022 data gathering processes noted data gaps and some issues in categorising mobile and stationary emissions.
+Our 2023 and 2024 data gathering processes noted data gaps and some issues in categorising mobile and stationary emissions.
 These are being addressed for future years.

-We can break our Scope 1 and 2 emissions for 2021 and 2022 into further detail, showing emissions by process and/or equipment, as shown.
+We can break our Scope 1 and 2 emissions for 2023 and 2024 into further detail, showing emissions by process and/or equipment, as shown for the location-based calculation.

-Scope 1 and 2 Emissions (tonnes CO2e) by Process and/or Equipment in 2021 and 2022
+Scope 1 and 2 Emissions (tonnes CO2e) by Process and/or Equipment in 2023 and 2024